mikaelvesavuori/minibook-better-apis/stability/api-schema.md

 # 📄 API schema

 An API schema describes our API in a standardized way.
+API schemas can be validated, tested, and linted to ensure that they correspond to given standards.
+It's important to understand that in most cases _the API schema is not the API itself_.

+You can either:

+- Write schemas by hand
+- Generate schemas with the help of tooling
-You can write schemas by hand, use tooling to generate them, or go with services like [Stoplight](https://stoplight.io), [Bump](https://bump.sh), [Readme](https://readme.com), and API clients like [Insomnia](https://insomnia.rest/product/design) that sometimes have capabilities to design APIs, too.
+- Or go with services like [Stoplight](https://stoplight.io), [Bump](https://bump.sh), [Readme](https://readme.com), and API clients like [Insomnia](https://insomnia.rest/product/design) that sometimes have capabilities to design APIs, too.

 **When you actually have a schema, make sure to make it accessible and visible (that's our reason for using Bump in the code part of this book).**